 Catamenial epilepsy is common in women with epilepsy, and may have a significant negative impact on quality of life.
-Women may not be receiving appropriate treatment for their catamenial seizures.
+Women may not receive appropriate treatment for their catamenial seizures.
 There is uncertainty regarding which treatment works best and when in the menstrual cycle treatments should be taken.
 There are also concerns about the possible impact on fertility, the menstrual cycle, bone health, and cardiovascular health.
 This review aimed to address these issues in order to inform clinical practice and future research.

-Out of 62 records found in our searches, we were able to include four RCTs of hormonal treatments: two trials evaluating progesterone, and two evaluating norethisterone.
-In all of these RCTs, the treatment was compared to a placebo (a harmless sugar pill).
+We included four randomised controlled trials (studies in which participants are randomly assigned to one of two or more treatment groups) of hormonal treatments in the review, two trials evaluating progesterone and two evaluating norethisterone.
+In all of these studies, the treatment was compared to a placebo (a harmless sugar pill).
 We did not find any studies testing non-hormonal treatments or any studies in women with irregular periods.
-The four RCTs included 192 participants aged between 13 and 45 years experiencing catamenial epilepsy.
-The RCTs did not demonstrate any significant differences when comparing progesterone or norethisterone to placebo for seizure outcomes.
-The RCTs reported limited information on side effects, but women taking progesterone were no more likely to withdraw from the study due to side effects than those on placebo.
+The four included studies involved a total of 192 women aged between 13 and 45 years experiencing catamenial epilepsy.
+The included studies did not demonstrate any significant differences between groups when comparing progesterone or norethisterone to placebo for seizure outcomes.
+The included studies reported limited information on side effects, but women taking progesterone were no more likely to withdraw from the study due to side effects than those receiving placebo.

 Certainty of the evidence

 We judged the certainty of the evidence to be very low to moderate, as the included studies provided unclear information on methods of blinding, recruited small numbers of participants, and were inconsistent in reporting treatment outcomes.